Igbo Spirituality

 After Chi Ukwu had given his instructions, there was a great stampede to reach and guess the contents of the Four Long Baskets.
 All the spirits, deities, humans, animals, and other created beings failed, except Agwu who requested permission to go into the room and see what could be done.
 Once inside the room, Agwụ transformed into a rat and visited the first basket gnawing at it with its sharp teeth, and then paused to listen.
 The second basket anxiously enquired of the first one: Èké nne m Èké nna m onye na eli gị ife n’afọ? meaning “My mother’s Èké, My Father’s Èké, who is trying to eat what you have inside your stomach?”
 He replied, “I don’t know.”
 Agwụ in rat’s form noted that the name of the first basket was Èké.

 Then Agwụ moved on to the second basket and administered similar sharp bites on it.
-Then the third basket asked the second, who was trying to remove what she has inside her stomach and in the process addressed her as Oye Nne m Oye Nna m.
+Then the third basket asked the second, who was trying to remove what she had inside her stomach and in the process addressed her as Oye Nne m Oye Nna m.
 Agwụ took note of the second basket’s name as Oye.
 Agwụ then moved to the next basket and administered sharp bites, and in the course of the usual question and answer learned that the name of the third basket was Àfọ̀.
 The rat (eshishi/efifi Agwu) moved on to the last long basket and administered its bouts of sharp gnaws, and one of the baskets asked ‘Nkwọ nne m Nkwọ nna m, onye na-ata gị alu a?
 (My mother’s Nkwọ My father’s Nkwọ, who is biting you so sharply?).

 Like the rest, Nkwọ gave the usual “I don’t know” answer.
 In annoyance, Nkwọ expressed that she hoped that that was not a sign of things to come; that they, the Afịa naano Ubosi naano (four markets, four days) would be made to face incessant harassment from unknown sources.
 Nkwọ then quickly added that Chi Ukwu knows the best and that their function was merely to wait and go into action as ordered by their Creator.
 Agwụ, temporarily disguised as Oke the rat, ascertained their names and also that they were classified as Afịa naano ubosi naano (four markets (in) four days) constituting Izu/Ofu Izu, i.e., the Igbo traditional/indigenous one week made up of four days.